mherweg/Y12B/README.md

     fgfs --aircraft=Walker-mp --altitude=3000 --lon=113.872558 --lat=31.12665764 --heading=90 --multiplay=out,25,SERVER-IP,5000  --multiplay=in,25,CLIENT-IP,5004 --callsign=three

+If you do not like long command lines you can put all the options into the fgfsrc file, see http://wiki.flightgear.org/Fgfsrc

 Parachuters usually auto-connect to the aircraft with callsign "Y-pilot".
 If not, then use the menu to connect.